Collapse of turbulence in optimised curved pipe flow: Results and discussion

-The DNS results confirm that the modified geometry attains near full relaminarization at both Reynolds numbers.
-Fig.~\ref{fig:lambda2}(b) and (d) illustrate visually that turbulent structures convected from the inflow region begin to decay near $s \approx 10$ in the modified design (see the baseline design in Fig.~\ref{fig:lambda2}(a) and (c) for comparison).
-Note that both Reynolds numbers are well above the linear stability limit \cite{Massaro2023_PRFluids_180bend}.
-Moreover, the optimization results in multiple families of solutions, each converging to a distinct local minimum.
-For instance, Fig.~\ref{fig:lambda2}(e) shows an alternative modified geometry at $\mathrm{Re_D}=10000$ (ALT 10k).
-This shows that the geometric modification required to achieve relaminarization is not unique.
-Despite clear differences, both modified geometries have a key feature in common that relaminarizes the flow.
+The DNS results confirm that the modified geometry attains near full relaminarisation at both Reynolds numbers.
+Figure~\ref{fig:lambda2}(b) and (d) qualitatively illustrate that turbulent structures convected from the inflow region begin to decay near $S \approx 10$ in the modified design (see the baseline design in figure~\ref{fig:lambda2}(a) and (c) for comparison).
+Note that both Reynolds numbers are well above the linear stability limit \citep{Massaro2023_PRFluids_180bend}.
+Moreover, the optimisation results in multiple families of solutions, each converging to a distinct local minimum.
+For instance, figure~\ref{fig:lambda2}(e) shows an alternative modified geometry at $\mathrm{Re_D}=10,000$ (ALT 10k).
+This indicates that the geometric modification required to achieve relaminarisation is not unique.
+Despite clear differences, both modified geometries have a key feature in common that relaminarises the flow.
 In both cases, the maximum local curvature coincides with a large cross-sectional aspect ratio where turbulence starts to decay.
-For brevity, we do not further discuss geometry ALT in this letter.
+For brevity, we do not further discuss geometry ALT, as it breaks equatorial symmetry and would require extending the analysis beyond the no-torsion framework.